UCL/STIR/documentation/devel/git-hooks.md

 ## Install [pre-commit](https://pre-commit.com)
 See https://pre-commit.com/#install but the following might work.

-    sudo -H pip install pre-commit
+    pip install pre-commit

+If this fails with a permission error, try adding `--user` to the command.

-If that fails with a message about `PyYAML` and `distutils, try
+If that fails with a message about `PyYAML` and `distutils`, try

-    sudo -H pip install --ignore-installed PyYAML
+    pip install --ignore-installed PyYAML

 ## Install clang-format
 ### debian/Ubuntu